Warmth is shaped like a cookie

 "Exactly.
 But she had no animals on her farm, so for eggs and butter she had to ask around.
 Unfortunately, it was at the start of winter and no one had any left to spare.
 Just like it is the case with you and sunflower seeds today."

-– "Never thought I would in some way relive history like that, that's nice."
+– "Never thought I would in some way relive history like that."

 "You never know what life throws at you, so try to be prepared and stronger than anything that might come in your direction!
 Like you, she was full of determination to make things work regardless, and so she traveled, taking her sunflower seeds with her, to warmer regions of the land where winter had not set in yet.
 This was before modern engines, so it took her some days, if not weeks."